 Thomas Au (Advisor) I am a principal engineer at Earthlink who has been in the tech industry for 29 years.
 My passion for social service and philanthropy comes from my background as a Vietnam refugee.
 My family and I fled communist Vietnam during the Cold War in 1979, taking refuge on an island in Malaysia for a year.
 After a difficult year in Malaysia, my family was granted asylum in the USA in 1980.
 Since I was 10, I’ve worked tirelessly, graduating from the University of California, Irvine in 1992 with a degree in computer science.
 In my youth, I was forced to adapt to a new environment, language, and culture, so I know the hardships these young students are going through.
 My son and I run the technology behind Meaningful Teens, so we can enable MT students to have the essential one-on-one connections between student and mentor.
 I became a part of Meaningful Teens, so I can help the next generation of immigrants and refugees reach the American Dream they came here to find.

-Donna Grimm (Advisor) I am a seasoned educational leader with thirty years of experience fourteen of which were spent teaching grades 4-8, and the rest as an elementary and middle school principal.
-I am also the principle at a national blue ribbon school.
+Donna Grim (Advisor) I am a seasoned educational leader with thirty years of experience fourteen of which were spent teaching grades 4-8 and the rest as an elementary and middle school principal.
+I am also the principal at a national blue ribbon school.
 I have a deep passion for fostering educational environments that promote and build upon student's individual strengths.